cooperwalbrun/rust-template/CONTRIBUTING.md

-cargo make test-coverage    # Run all unit tests and write a code coverage report to STDOUT cargo make test-coverage-ci # Run all unit tests and write a code coverage report to a text file in LCOV format cargo make miri-clean       # Clean up Miri-related temporary files cargo make miri-run         # Run the application and analyze it with Miri cargo make miri-test        # Run all unit tests and analyze them with Miri cargo make format           # Run rustfmt on every applicable file in the project
+cargo make test-coverage    # Run all unit tests and write a code coverage report to STDOUT cargo make test-coverage-ci # Run all unit tests and write a code coverage report to a text file in LCOV format cargo make miri-clean       # Clean up Miri-related temporary files cargo make miri-build       # Lint and build the project for Miri analysis cargo make miri-run         # Run the application and analyze it with Miri cargo make miri-test        # Run all unit tests and analyze them with Miri cargo make format           # Run rustfmt on every applicable file in the project